Canine Unit History

 The city built a kennel facility on the city's East Side near the Mississippi River with a large, fenced training grounds suitable for attack, article search and agility exercises.
 The building had a classroom and 10 dog runs.
 It was a quality building that served the city for about 15 years, when it was demolished and a new facility built in its place.

 Minneapolis opened its grounds to neighboring police departments and offered to train canine teams.
-St. Paul, MN (our sister city located across the Mississippi River) sent several officers to Minneapolis, where they were trained.
+St. Paul Police Department sent several officers to Minneapolis to be trained.
 After they established a Canine Unit in their department, they too built a kennel and training facility.
 This facility also serves as a training location for outside communities.
 Numerous departments from out of state train and receive recognition at yearly competitions.

 Article submitted by Officer William Lundquist